antonio-donato/PDF_split/README.md

    - Specify the page to extract as output.
    - The new single-page PDF will be created in the same directory.

+3. **EXE generation**
+   - For myself to remember.
+   - For generating .exe file use the command "pyinstaller --onefile main.py"

 ## Contributions

 This is really a starting point.
 If you'd like to contribute to this project, feel free to open a pull request or report issues.